Ken Leising, Assistant Professor

 I then spent one year as a Postdoctoral fellow at the University of Texas Health Science Center in Houston in the laboratory of Dr. Anthony Wright before accepting the position of Assistant Professor of Psychology at TCU.

 I currently serve as co-advisor for the TCU chapters of Golden Key International Honour Society and Psi Chi.
 I am active in the Comparative Cognition Society and the Psychonomic Society.
-I serve as Member-at-Large for the Comparative Cognition Society and as a member of the American Psychological Association (APA) Committee on Animal Research and Ethics (CARE).
+I serve as the Secretary for the Comparative Cognition Society.

-Outside of psychology, I enjoy reading and listening to just about any kind of science – from anatomy to zoology.
-I am also a very big soccer fan.
-Germany – World Cup 2014 Champions!
-I am to Lauren Leising.
-She is a marriage and family therapist.
-We have many fun debates regarding the influences of cognition versus stimulus control on behavior.
+Outside of psychology, I enjoy hiking, carpentry, gardening, reading and listening to just about any kind of science – from anatomy to zoology, and soccer.
+I play on a Men’s League O30 outdoor soccer team and a Coed indoor soccer team with my wife, Lauren.
+My wife is a marriage and family therapist in the Fort Worth area.
+She and I have many fun debates regarding the influence of cognition versus stimulus control on behavior.
 We have two kids, who challenge and amaze us on a daily basis.

 Chad Ruprecht, Ph.D.
 (2015)